SaiFishy/Polly-the-Plane/README.md

 Polly is a fun, high speed and manuverable RC plane made out of 3D printed lightweight PLA parts and electronic components, designed to be easily replicatable by anyone.
 There are no store bought transmitters or recievers, electronics wise, everything is home-engineered.
 You can use my project by taking it out to the park, where you can enjoy the beauty of flight!
 Full specifications and calculations of this plane are found seperatly.
 I decided to build this project for two reasons:

 1) It introduces me into aerodynamics, lift and forces acting on flying bodies.
-2) It introduces me into practical electronics.
+2) It introduces me into practical electronics, something I would like to progress further with projects in the future.

 Aeronautical engineering is something I would like to pursue in the future, so I thought it would be cool to make my own plane.